palaeoware/trevosim/docs/buildingfromsource.rst

 #.
 Install Git - this is required by CMake during the build to pull the latest version of GoogleTest - download from: https://git-scm.com/download/win

 #.
-Add Ninja - installed by QT - and Git to your windows PATH.
+Add Ninja (installed by QT) and Git to your Windows PATH enviroment variable.

   * Open the Start Search, type in "env", and choose 'Edit the system environment variables'.